An Amazing Awesome Weekend in Old Saint Augustine

 Flagler College

 Flagler College, which is located in what was once one of Henry Flagler’s most opulent Gilded Age hotels in St. Augustine, is a private four-year college.
 The college draws students from all over the world to study liberal and fine arts.
-It’s a beautiful campus that features Tiffany stained glass windows that decorate the dining hall and is a magnificent setting in the nation’s oldest city.
+It’s a beautiful campus with Tiffany stained glass windows that decorate the dining hall and is a magnificent setting in the nation’s oldest city.

 Flagler College